uport-project/veramo-website/docs/guides/react_native.md

 ### Native

-We need to setup some native depenencies and shims that Veramo plugins will use for database and key management.
+We need to set up some native dependencies and shims that Veramo plugins will use for database and key management.

 ```bash
 yarn add react-native-sodium react-native-sqlite-storage
 ```

-In order to access node methods we need to install [rn-nodeify](https://www.npmjs.com/package/rn-nodeify) to our dev dependencies.
+To access node methods we need to install [rn-nodeify](https://www.npmjs.com/package/rn-nodeify) to our dev dependencies.

 ```bash
 yarn add rn-nodeify --dev